CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab0.md

 You heard about Fabric and you decided to try to use Fabric to see if it will address the challenges you are facing.

-Overview of Power BI Desktop Dashboard
+Overview of Power BI Desktop Report

-Before we start with Fabric, let’s look at the current dashboard in Power BI Desktop to understand the transformations and the model.
+Before we start with Fabric, let’s look at the current Report in Power BI Desktop to understand the transformations and the model.

 1. Open the **FAIAD.pbix** located in **/Report** folder of the lab material.
 The file will open in Power BI Desktop.

-   The dashboard analyzes Sales for Fabrikam.
+   The report analyzes Sales for Fabrikam.
 KPIs are listed on the left top of the page.
 The remaining visuals highlight Sales over time, by Territory, by Product Group, Resellers.

     ![A screenshot of Power BI Desktop report](../media/Aspose.Words.2ed70cc0-be12-4074-8ce5-48f6b0305ec4.004.png)